kpernyer/living-twin-monorep/docs/guides/core-concepts.md

 - **Communication Efficiency**: Reduction in information overload
 - **Decision Confidence**: User confidence in strategic decisions
 - **Organizational Agility**: Speed of strategic response to market changes
+- **Verifiable Rewards Learning Rate**: How quickly the Twin improves its effectiveness
+- **Catchball Success Rate**: Percentage of strategic conversations that lead to improved alignment
+- **Organizational Memory Utilization**: How effectively the Twin applies learned patterns

 ## 🚀 **Implementation Phases**